Dream launches online VR collaboration and productivity tool

 While other companies thought about games and entertainment, Beck thought about productivity and other software, how something like an operating system in VR should look.
 The company built its own engine.

-Both Beck and his cofounder have created and sold startups before, and Beck did his own share of investing at SLS Ventures.
+Both Beck and his cofounder have created and sold startups before, and Beck did his own share of mentoring.
 In 2016, Dream gathered $1.3 million in funding and assembled a small team of just four people.

 As I wore the Oculus Rift headset and reached out to tap something, Beck said, “Even a button is an unsolved problem in VR.
 You are trying to get an exact interaction with an object.
 A lot of these things have not been explored.”